irmen/prog8/docs/source/syntaxreference.rst

     - ``splitarrays`` (block or module) makes all word-arrays in this scope lsb/msb split arrays (as if they all have the @split tag).
 See Arrays.
     - ``no_symbol_prefixing`` (block or module) makes the compiler *not* use symbol-prefixing when translating prog8 code into assembly.
       Only use this if you know what you're doing because it could result in invalid assembly code being generated.
-      It can be useful when writing library modules that you don't want to be exposing prefixed assembly symbols.
+      This option can be useful when writing library modules that you don't want to be exposing prefixed assembly symbols.
+    - ``ignore_unused`` (block or module) suppress warnings about unused variables and subroutines.
+Instead, these will be silently stripped.
+      This option is useful in library modules that contain many more routines beside the ones that you actually use.
     - ``verafxmuls`` (block, cx16 target only) uses Vera FX hardware word multiplication on the CommanderX16 for all word multiplications in this block.
 Warning: this may interfere with IRQs and other Vera operations, so use this only when you know what you're doing.
 It's safer to explicitly use ``verafx.muls()``.

 .. data:: %encoding <encodingname>